2025-26 Staff

 Executive Editor

-Emily Cipolla is a second-year Master of Public Administration (MPA) student concentrating in Program Evaluation and Policy Analysis, as well as Public-Private Policy and Management.
-She works as a Research Assistant with the George Washington University, where she contributes to many different research projects in many different capacities.
-Emily also supports various contracted research projects.
-Emily is an alumna of the Ohio State University with a degree in Criminology and Criminal Justice Studies.
-Outside of work and school, she enjoys taking her dachshund on walks, reading, and exploring all the museums the DMV has to offer.
+Emily Cipolla is a second-year Master of Public Administration student concentrating in Program Evaluation and Policy Analysis, as well as Public-Private Policy and Management.
+She also holds a BA in Criminology and Criminal Justice Studies from The Ohio State University.
+She works as a Research Assistant with the George Washington University, where she facilitates faculty in their research endeavors.
+She is also currently conducting multiple contracted evaluation projects.
+Her work is grounded in rigorous, evidence‑based research and a commitment to understanding how policy design and implementation shape real outcomes.
+Outside of work and school, she enjoys reading and exploring all the museums the DMV has to offer.

 Journal staff